tasmota/docs/docs/ADC.md

 9|pH| ph _%value_| `{"pH":%value}`
 10|MQ-X| MQ-X _%value_ ppm| `{"MQX":%value}`

-The reading will show in web UI's sensor section as "_%option% %value%_" depending on the selected option.
+The reading will show in the web UI's sensor section as "_%option% %value%_" depending on the selected option.
 Tasmota calculates the values for temperature and light, analog values can be `1` to `1024`.

 !!! note
-     When using Temperature (2) or light (3) a calibration could be needed.
-In case of shifted values [`AdcParam`](Commands.md#adcparam) can be used to calibrate the output.
+     When using Temperature (2) or light (3) calibration may be required. [`AdcParam`](Commands.md#adcparam) can be used to calibrate the output to adjust for any shifted values.

 Example: ADC as `Analog (1)`
 ![ADC in web UI](_media/Analog0.png)